bezark/FCLC-Video-Game-Design/README.md

 - Lighting and Camera Techniques in 3D Games

 ## Week 11
+*There will be no in person class this week, instead there will be a video recording.*
 ### Tuesday 11/12
+- Materials, Models
 NO IN PERSON

 ### Friday 11/15
 NO IN PERSON
+- Light, Sound
 - DUE: Lab 4
-- DUE: Optional 2D Reflection Paper

-## Week 12
+## Week 12 Review and Capstone Presentations
 ### Tuesday 11/18
+- Review
+- Advanced Topics
   - Exporting
   - NPCs, Classes and Inheritance...

 ### Friday 11/22
-- Advanced 3D Game Mechanics: Multiplayer and Networking
+- Capstone presentations

-## Week 13
+## Week 13 - Capstone Presentations
 ### Tuesday 11/26
-- Emerging Technologies in Game Design
+- Capstone presentations

 ### Friday 11/29
 - NO CLASS: BUY A NEW TV?

-## Week 14
+## Week 14 - Review

 ### Tuesday 12/3
 - DUE: Final project playtest

 ### Friday 12/6
+- Review

 ## Week 15